This the main project documentation page for the snowflake project.

 Technically, the design is dead simple.
 The MCU is driving each LED individually with one GPIO.
 Each board has an input and output line for the bidirectional communication between the boards.

-Build / Assembly
+Manual Build and Assembly

 Soldering the snowflakes is quite difficult, because of the small size of the LEDs on the front side.
 Besides this difficulty, everything else is very simple.
 Just add the LEDs, the MCU, and resistors to the board – done.